Lone Star Migration: The moveBuddha 2022-2023 Texas Migration Report

 And, while Texas hasn’t had any clear cut “booms” like California and Florida (besides maybe a slight oil rush in the 80s), Census data shows that since the start of the 21st century, Texas has maintained a higher positive percentage growth than either Florida or California.

 We know that Texas is growing.
 So, we have to discuss what is fueling this population influx.

-Some of it can be explained, funnily enough, by people moving out of California and into Texas.
+Funnily enough, some of it can be explained by just how many are moving out of California and into Texas.

-A large part of this influx could have something to do with West Coasters looking to establish themselves where the cost of living is lower and home prices are more affordable.
+Inflow from California could be motivated by those looking to establish themselves where the cost of living is lower and home prices are more affordable.
 Some are also following the jobs, as many companies have had the same idea – flocking to Texas to take advantage of its relatively lower taxes and fewer regulations.

 Our 2022 state-to-state migration survey found that 14% of Californians are considering an out-of-state move, while only 5% of Texas are considering exiting the state.

 2. Texas Gains: Where are people moving to in Texas?

 It's pretty clear that people are (still) moving to Texas.